CARING FOR YOUR LINGERIE

 Most manufacturers will recommend hand washing.
 Our Eucalan No Rinse Delicate Wash is great for this!
-Do not wring or twist a swimsuit when washing - give it a gentle massage, just like one you'd receive on a lovely holiday.
+Do not wring or twist a swimsuit when washing.

-If you do need to wash your swimsuit in a machine, use a delicates bag and run through a gentle cycle with cold water, 30 degrees or less.
-Make sure there are other like-coloured items in the machine to prevent over-agitation
+If you do need to wash your swimsuit in a machine, use a delicates bag and a gentle cycle with cold water, 30 degrees or less.

 SUNSCREEN STAINS ON YOUR SWIMSUIT?

 The best way to avoid sunscreen stains on a swimsuit is it let the lotion absorb completely before putting the suit on.
 If you do get a stain, here are two tips that may help remove them:

 Baking soda - sprinkle a generous amount directly onto the stain, let it sit for one or two hours before hand washing as usual.

 Vinegar - dilute one part white vinegar in three parts warm water and soak the stain.
 You should also be able to apply white vinegar directly to the stain (without diluting) if it a particularly bad stain.
 After soaking, hand wash as usual.

 Do not wring out your swimsuit.
 Dry it flat in a shaded area outside or a ventilated area indoors.
 Never put a swimsuit in a dryer.